cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 - At the start the dictionary does not contain an entry for "key".
-- Thread #1 calls `AddOrUpdate()` and will determine that there is no entry, after that its quantum is used, it is prempted and another thread runs.
+- Thread #1 calls `AddOrUpdate()` and will determine that there is no entry, after that its quantum is used, it is preempted and another thread runs.
 - Thread #2 calls `AddOrUpdate()` and will also determine that there is no entry, thus creating it.
 Then it is preempted.
   (current entry value: 1)